nilsigusi/gks2016_puppet_tutorial/README.md

 [Tutorial: Hiera](./hiera/README.md)

+---

 ## Task

-create a puppet module, which should do:
+Create a puppet module, which should do:

  * install and start http server on the node.
 Package name `httpd`
  * install `lynx` - a text browser for linux.